-Known to Mountaineer fans as “Lester Rowe from Buffalo”, he was a four-year starter and West Virginia went 90-23 and won three conference championships during Rowe’s playing career.
+Known to Mountaineer fans as “Lester Rowe from Buffalo,” he was a four-year starter and West Virginia went 90-23 and won three conference championships during his playing career.

 A member of the 1976-85 WVU all-time basketball team, Rowe played professional basketball for eight years in Argentina, the Philippines, Venezuela, France, Germany and the United States.

-The Buffalo, N.Y., native earned a bachelor’s of science degree in sport management from West Virginia in 1985.
+The Buffalo, New York, native earned a bachelor’s of science degree in physical education from West Virginia in 1985.

-A current resident of Morgantown, Rowe has been a commercial property manager and sales executive with Petroplus Lane, LLC since 2002.
+Rowe was previously a commercial property manager and sales executive with Petroplus Lane, LLC.
 From 2005-10, Rowe played an integral role in West Virginia AAU Basketball as he served as the head coach of the West Virginia Hornets and assisted with the West Virginia Tornadoes and the West Virginia Blue Devils.

-Rowe and his wife Lisa have two daughters, Monalisa and Monique.
+In 2014, Rowe was inducted into the WVU Sports Hall of Fame.
+He and his wife, Lisa, have two daughters, Monalisa and Monique.